Br3nda/drupal-module-boost/README.txt

      directory, and set the permissions so it is writeable.

-     On the [Administer > Site configuration > Performance > Boost settings] page is the Default minimum cache lifetime setting.
-As cached pages are created, they are given an expire by date and time, which is the current date and time plus the minimum cache lifetime.
+     On the [Administer > Site configuration > Performance > Boost settings] page is the Default maximum cache lifetime setting.
+As cached pages are created, they are given an expire by date and time, which is the current date and time plus the maximum cache lifetime.
 These dates and times are checked on each cron run; and if a page is expired, the cache is cleared, and a new cached version will be created the next time the page is called upon by an anonymous user (including bots).
 The page will be